-HEALTH 7

-Students in this course will cover such topics as current events in health, communication, relationships, nutrition, HIV/AIDS, responsible decision making, stress-management, drugs/alcohol, and sexuality/puberty.
-Students will demonstrate understanding of content through a variety of methods such as class discussion, formative, and summative assessments.
-This course is offered every day for 12 weeks (82 min).
+HEALTH 7 Course Description: Students in this course will cover such topics as current events in health, communication, relationships, nutrition, HIV/AIDS, responsible decision making, stressmanagement, drugs/alcohol, and sexuality/puberty.
+Students will demonstrate an understanding of content through a variety of methods such as class discussion, formative, and summative assessments.
+This course is offered every other day all year opposite of PE.